zx80/flask-simple-auth/README.md

 def put_something():
     if not can_put_something(LOGIN):
         return "", 403
-    # else ok to do it
+    # else ok to do it, then
     return "", 204
 ```